Japanese (JPN)

 Development of reading skills, vocabulary, and knowledge of kanji.
 Writing exercises include message writing, letter writing, and short essays.

-Investigates topics relevant to Japanese literary studies in a comparative context.
-Recent topics include youth culture, postwar literature, digital-age stories.
-Repeatable twice when topic changes for maximum of 12 credits.
+Investigates topics relevant to Japanese cultural studies in a comparative context.
+Recent topics include youth culture, postwar literature, and contemporary literature.

 JPN 434.
 Advanced Readings in Japanese Literature.
 4 Credits.